 If you can lie in bed and touch your toaster, you probably don't have enough cutlery for a crowd.
 Do you have a sense of humor?
 Ask your friends to bring their own.
 This only works if you aren't apologetic about it (see point 1).
 If you are, you'll seem a little desperate.

 I also recommend keeping an eye out at your friends' homes for ways in which they can contribute to the event.
 I once made a mental note at a friend's apartment of a table that could be disassembled and transported to my place.
 We're close, and he didn't mind lending it to me for the evening.
 Plus, it got him off the hook of bringing a hostess gift.

-If you get by with just a toaster oven, you're going to need either a very small bird or an alternative entrée.
-If you run out of counter space cooking your morning oatmeal, you need to take that into account, too.
+If you want to get by with just a toaster oven, you're going to need either a very small bird or an alternative entrée.
+If you usually run out of counter space cooking your morning oatmeal, you need to take that into account, too.
 The less square-footage you have, the more you need to prepare ahead of time.
-Last Thanksgiving, I made pot pies in individual ramekins, which can be prepped ahead of time and even frozen if necessary.
+I made pot pies in individual ramekins, which could be prepped ahead of time and even frozen if necessary.
 Think creatively and be flexible.

 No one wants or expects you to provide a Michelin-starred tasting menu when you're working with a hotplate and three-quarters of a square-foot of counter space.
 Again, a home-cooked meal from a friend or relative is one of life's great pleasures; trust that your guests will be delighted with your meal and scale things back.
 (Guests who will not be delighted do not make the guest list, unless they are blood relatives; in which case, longer-term coping strategies are advised.)

 Stick with simple recipes, particularly for side dishes, and focus instead on the quality of your ingredients.
 A minimalist salad with good farmers market vegetables can win you just as many points and induce less anxiety than a big production with a hundred components.